MislankaNova/geo/readme.md

 Use square bracket keys to zoom in and out.
 Use Page Up and Page Down to change map display mode.
 Press Spacebar to generate a new map.
+Press S to save the current map image.

 There are seven display modes: